zahid267/CodeQuiz/README.md

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./assets/CodeQuizDemo.gif)

-## Review

-* The URL of the deployed application:https: //zahid267.github.io/CodeQuiz/
+* The URL of the deployed application: https://zahid267.github.io/CodeQuiz/

-* The URL of the GitHub repository:https: //github.com/zahid267/CodeQuiz
+* The URL of the GitHub repository: https://github.com/zahid267/CodeQuiz

----